 The case for action

-Today, the use of chemicals is on the increase.
-This means we need to be more aware than ever of the impact of chemicals on people and the environment.
+As the use of chemicals increases, we need to be more aware than ever of the impact of chemicals on people and the environment.

-We want consumers to feel reassured that Electrolux has a robust approach to choosing materials for its products, protecting human health and the environment.
-Customers, especially our larger customers, recognize this issue as well and are increasing their requirements on their suppliers, including Electrolux.
+We want consumers to feel reassured that Electrolux has a robust approach to choosing materials for its products – to protect human health and the environment.
+Customers and consumers are increasingly aware of chemicals, and are raising their requirements on appliance companies such as Electrolux.

 The Electrolux Global Chemicals Office coordinates and manages the chemicals listed on our Restricted Materials List throughout the Group and among our suppliers.
-Our environmental management process collates data on materials use on a site-by-site basis.
-Suppliers are required to adhere to our Restricted Materials List and report on their use of the substances of concern.
-Focusing on high-risk applications and suppliers, hundreds of components are tested every year for chemical compliance at Electrolux laboratories, and by selected approved institutes.
+Our environmental management process tracks material use on a site-by-site basis.
+Suppliers are required to adhere to our Restricted Materials List and report on their use of substances of concern.
+Focusing on high-risk applications and suppliers, we test thousands of components every year for chemical compliance at Electrolux laboratories and selected approved institutes.